 To view the Tasmania Police Application Prior History Offence Guidelines, click here.

-- Statement Addressing the Selection Criteria (to be no more than one page in length)
+- Statement Addressing the Selection Criteria (to be no more than two pages in length)

 - Copy of recent Passport Photo and Birth Certificate